jonhjelm/docs-and-training/tutorials/services/python_async_waiter.md

-In this tutorial, you will take an existing piece of software (in this case, it's a very simply Python script which doesn't do anything else but to wait for a while) and wrap a simple asynchronous service around it, so that the software can be used on the CAxMan infrastructure stack.
+In this tutorial, you will take an existing piece of software (in this case, it's a very simply Python script which doesn't do anything else but to wait for a while) and wrap a simple asynchronous service around it, so that the software can be used on the CloudFlow platform.
 In a more realistic scenario, the software would be anything which takes a longer time to complete and where intermediate status updates should be displayed to the user during service execution.

 ## Step 1: Prepare the example code
 This tutorial starts from the code example